azadwasan/neuralnetwork/docs/README.md

 ### Key takeaways
 Testing EasyNN implementation required finding appropriate refrence data and the corresponding solution, which is becoming time consuming as I am progressing further.
 Hence, I came up with the idea of EasyNNPythonScripts project to generate the reference data and solutions.
 However, it was still cumbersome to manually copy the data, modify it to C++ syntex etc., hence, I planned to automate it all using EasyNNPythonPlugin.
 Read description of the corresponding projects for further details.

+## EasyNNPyPlugin
+This is an embedded python interpreter mostly used by EasyNNTest to run various python scripts for generating data, reference results and plotting.
+The main objective of the EasyNNPythonPlugin is to enable the execution of Python scripts directly from within C++, passing and retrieving data to and from Python.
+This is the core component that enables automating the testing for EasyNN.

+## EasyNNPythonScripts
+A set of python scripts triggered by EasyNNPyPlugin.

 ## EasyNNConsole
 A console application that links with EasyNN (and other libraries in the solution) to play around.
 It doesn't serve more than quick testing.
 However, for appropriate use of EasyNN, EasyNNConsole should not be considered as a reference, rather EasyNNTest serves as an appropriate reference for apprropriate use of the library.

-## EasyNNPythonScripts
-EasyNNTest does verify the correctness of the results, however, visualizing the results is often far more reassuring.
-Hence, EasyNNPythonScripts, complements EasyNNtest project and often has graphical depictions for the results that have been verified by EasyNNTest.

-## EasyNNPythonPlugin
-Currently, our testing process involves generating various usecase data from Python libraries, such as 'make_regression'.
-However, this data is then manually copied to the tests in EasyNNTest, making the process cumbersome and tedious.
-Similarly, the reference solutions are generated using well-established Python libraries like Tensor, and again copied to the test code for verification.
-To streamline and simplify this process, I am working on the EasyNNPythonPlugin.

-The main objective of the EasyNNPythonPlugin is to enable the execution of Python scripts directly from within C++.
-This means that we can now generate data by calling a Python script and create reference solutions by running another Python script.
-Finally, we can verify EasyNN results by comparing them with the reference results.

-### Current state
-The progress on the EasyNNPythonPlugin has been promising so far, as we are already able to run Python scripts from within C++.
-However, there is still much more to be done.

-### Next steps
-Call specific methods in the Python scripts, as well as efficiently pass and retrieve data to and from Python.